 In December 2009 TerraX released the results from a total of 575 samples collected on its Sunbeam-Pettigrew gold property during the fall of 2009.
 The highest assay from the Sunbeam property sampling was 16.2 g/t Au.
-Based on these results, TerraX staked an additional 18 claim units (~2.9 km2) on the eastern margin of the Sunbeam property to protect a 600 m strike length of mineralized lineament that extended off the property.
+Based on these results, TerraX staked an additional 18 claim units ($\sim 2.9 \text{ km}^2$) on the eastern margin of the Sunbeam property to protect a 600 m strike length of mineralized lineament that extended off the property.

-Four northeast-striking, mineralized lineaments have been identified to date on the Sunbeam property; these are the

-WN2/Pettigrew, Burger, Roy and Sunbeam lineaments.
+Four northeast-striking, mineralized lineaments have been identified to date on the Sunbeam property; these are the WN2/Pettigrew, Burger, Roy and Sunbeam lineaments.
 Lineaments are generally small valleys or depressions, typically with incomplete surface exposure.
 Intermittent alteration and mineralization were noted along the lineaments over strike lengths of up to 9 km, with numerous examples of previously undocumented alteration and mineralization discovered during prospecting.
 The lineaments are subparallel to the nearby Hammond Reef deposit.
 In addition, historical zones were sampled in detail and their known areal extent expanded.
 Updated graphics and maps are available on our website at www.terraxminerals.com and should be reviewed to assist in understanding the following detail:

 WN2/Pettigrew Lineament: This lineament contains anomalous gold over an 8.9 km strike length, and includes the WN2 zone, historical G97 showing, Pettigrew occurrence, newly discovered Pettigrew NE zone, and other isolated anomalous occurrences.
 The Pettigrew occurrence has two shafts and underground workings from circa 1900.
-A 1983 drill hole by the Canadian Nickel Company Ltd reported an intersection of 18.5 m @ 1.81 g/t Au.
-TerraX found iron carbonate alteration and anomalous gold over a 50 m width, and collected samples which returned up to 3.4 g/t Au.